-A statement of account is mailed to each student at the address provided by the student in the Admissions Office, except upon special request to the Vice President of Business Affairs.
+A statement of account is e-mailed to each student at their Co-Lin e-mail address, except upon special request to the Vice President of Business Affairs.
 Students will be responsible for seeing that their fees and expenses are paid when due and as agreed with business office personnel.